CamillaBianca/UE5_LyraGameSettings/README.md

 /** An action widget that will get the icon of key that is currently assigned to the common input action on this widget */
 UCLASS(BlueprintType, Blueprintable)
-class PROJECTREMIND_API UPRActionWidget : public UCommonActionWidget
+class PROJECTNAME_API UPRActionWidget : public UCommonActionWidget
 {
     GENERATED_BODY()
 public: